 It is always surrounded by eager and hungry customers, the eatery specializes in Dal Cheela (pancakes) and Dahi Wada.
 The specialty of both these items is the dal that is used along with a set of ingredients that the shop fellow refused to disclose (as expected).
 Unlike the usual husked Urad dal, Moong Dal with skin is used, giving the product a very characteristic taste and texture.

 The huge Dahi Wada is topped with Dahi, Sonth and a mix of black gram and moth daal, spiked with roasted cumin powder.
-The Cheela, topped with paneer, is served with Sonth Chutney, two types of yogurt mix, and a very interestingly textured black gram and moth dal, chili and garlic chutney, mint chutney.
+The Cheela, topped with paneer, is served with Sonth Chutney, two types of yogurt mix, a very interestingly textured black gram and moth dal, chili and garlic chutney, and mint chutney.
 A complete meal as a combination, this eatery is a place that you should not miss while in Jaipur.

-Jalebi at Samrat
+Jalebi at Samrat – Popular Jaipur Street Food

-Another interesting snack available here is the Laccha Aloo ki Tikki, which is a pleasant departure from the regular aloo Tikki.
+Another interesting snack available here is the Laccha Aloo ki Tikki, which is a pleasant departure from the regular Aloo Tikki.